TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.3.md

 ---

-and sent forth his servants to call them that were bidden to the marriage feast: and they would not come.
+and sent out his servants to call those who were invited to the marriage feast, but they would not come.